Concordium/concordium-base/smart-contracts/docs/src/guides/unittest-contract.rst

 Rust.
 For testing a smart contract Wasm module see :ref:`local-simulate`.

-Smart contract in Rust is written as a library and we can unit test like a library by having a test module in the same file as our contract.
+a smart contracts in Rust is written as a library and we can unit test like a library by having a test module in the same file as our contract.

 .. code-block:: rust